 Papaya skin will keep in the fridge for several days and you may only need a quarter section of the peel for your face.
 It can be used couple of times a week with good results.
 For problem areas like age spots or minor skin scarring, try a small piece of papaya peel rubbed in daily.

-Coming up next is how these same papaya enzymes can improve our digestion internally.
+Coming up next is how these same papaya enzymes can improve our digestion internally when you eat them.